First tips & ideas for fun water games with children

 Wasserspiele draußen | Mädchen im roten Kleid spielt mit Jungen an Wasserspielbahn aus Holz

-Water exerts a special fascination out: They feel it and put their hands into it, but they can't really hold it.
-No wonder water play is especially popular even with toddlers.
+Water exerts on children a special fascination out: They feel it and put their hands into it, but they can't really hold onto it.
+No wonder that water play is already particularly popular with toddlers.

-You've probably already tried one or two garden play with your children played.
+You've probably already had one or two garden games with your children played.
 After all, the little play mice love to spend a lot of time outdoors.
 In the warm season water play fits perfectly.

-You parents will definitely have great fun racing down the slide together with your kids.
+You parents will also definitely have a great time racing down the slide with your kids.

-However, you don't always need a huge selection of toys for water play.
+However, for water games you don't always need a huge selection of toys.
 Household items like buckets, laundry baskets or bowls can be turned into great accessories for water play in no time.

-As long as you provide enough water, your little water lovers will be happy.
+As long as you provide enough water, your little water lovers are happy.

 Direct to the game ideas